-My first night there, I met two lovely Swedish guys named Markus and Martin.
+My first in Ao Nang, I met two lovely Swedish guys.
 They were best friends traveling together and they were staying in the same dorm as me.
 We got to talking and they asked if I wanted to join them for dinner.
 There comes a point when you’re traveling by yourself that you will eat dinner with literally anyone.
 But luckily these two were genuinely cool so I was happy to accept!
 The three of us went out to a nearby place for a couple beers and dinner.
 I remember discussing Swedish holidays vs. American holidays at length with them.
-I learned all about their St. Lucia traditions and slowly realized what they were describing to me sparked a memory of the American Girl Doll, Kirsten!
-I never knew why she wore that white dress with the candles on her head until now!
+I learned all about their St. Lucia traditions and slowly realized what they were describing to me sparked a memory of the American Girl Doll, Kirsten, who wore the candles on her head!

-I then tried to explain Thanksgiving to them, although if you’ve ever explained Thanksgiving to someone who doesn’t know what it is, it sounds pretty boring.
-As you can imagine, my memory of the First Thanksgiving story was a little foggy after not learning about it since the second grade.
-I tried to give them a brief overview, but I’m not sure I did it justice.
+I then tried to explain Thanksgiving to them, although I think I made it sound a bit boring.
 We grabbed some dessert at a classy restaurant nearby before heading back to the hostel.
 They would be getting up early the next morning to get to their next destination so I added them on Facebook and wished them well!
 I’m slightly bummed I never got a photo with them, although of course I made sure to get photos of the desserts 🙂

 The next day I headed over to the iconic Railay Beach!
 I spent the day alone but I wasn’t bothered.
 I took the boat over and relaxed while enjoying these views:

-That night I met some newcomers to the hostel, Zach (American) and Sam (Welsh).
+That night I met some newcomers to the hostel, one American guy and one Welsh guy.
 They had met not long before and decided to travel together for a bit.
 It was great to hear the stories of where’d they’d been and where they would be going next.
 We all ate dinner together before buying a bit of alcohol to bring back to the hostel.
 We drank and played cards in the open-air lobby for a while while trying some exotic soda flavors as mixers, with mixed results.
 It was a relaxing night of swapping travel stories and learning new card games.
 This time I was the one headed off early the next morning so after adding them on Instagram, we all said goodnight and headed to bed.
 Again, I didn’t get any photos that night except for one of a gigantic spider we spotted in the hostel.
 Bummer.

-Its nights like these that make me miss traveling.
+It’s nights like these that make me miss traveling.
 It’s exciting never knowing who you’re going to meet or dine with the next day.
-Maybe you’ll never see them again or maybe you’ll end up traveling with them for two weeks (Spoiler for upcoming posts on Vietnam!).
+Maybe you’ll never see them again or maybe you’ll end up traveling together for a few weeks!